forj-oss/forjj-contribs/README.md

 # Using you own version of forjj-contribs

-By default forjj is defined to get the driver options definition from [github entreprise](https://github.com/forj-oss/forjj-contribs)
-So, getting the list of option can take some few seconds (time to read the yaml file from github)
+By default forjj is defined to get the driver options definition from [github](https://github.com/forj-oss/forjj-contribs) So, getting the list of option can take some few seconds (time to read the yaml file from github)

 You can change and use another url or even a local path, with `forjj --contribs-repo <base url/forjj-contribs path>`